 There’s a darker past for Hamilton’s famous family, the McQuesten’s.
 Three generations before the rise of Ontario’s first roads minister, Thomas Baker McQuesten.

-The Right House was Hamilton's first department store.
+was Hamilton’s first downtown department store.
 The first owner, Thomas Watkins, loved those elevators.
 On his day off he dressed like a conductor and worked them all day.
-He still loves them over 100 years after his death, as told on the Ghost Walks of Downtown Hamilton.
+He still loves them over 100 years after his death.

-St. Paul's Church has the tallest free-standing stone steeple in Ontario.
-Designed by William Thomas, who also created St. Michael's Cathedral in Toronto, the Niagara-on-the-Lake Courthouse, Brock's Monument and Toronto's Don Jail.
-The church received its first bell upgrade in the 1940's, but right from the start they never worked.
-Find out the creepy reason why on the Ghost Walks of Downtown Hamilton
+has the tallest free-standing stone steeple in Ontario.
+Designed by William Thomas, who also created St. Michael’s Cathedral in Toronto, the Niagara-on-the-Lake Courthouse, Brock’s Monument and Toronto’s Don Jail.
+The church received its first bell upgrade in the 1940’s, but right from the start they never worked.

 Hamilton remains the “ambitious city” to this day, with many new projects to save historic buildings… filled with more ghosts